-- The zero value is reserved. - Values between 1 and 255, inclusive, are reserved for standards-track Security Models and are managed by the Internet Assigned Numbers Authority (IANA). - Values greater than 255 are allocated to enterprise-specific Security Models.
+- The zero value does not identify any particular security model. - Values between 1 and 255, inclusive, are reserved for standards-track Security Models and are managed by the Internet Assigned Numbers Authority (IANA). - Values greater than 255 are allocated to enterprise-specific Security Models.
 An enterprise-specific securityModel value is defined to be:

-enterpriseID 256 + security model within enterprise
+enterpriseID \ 256 + security model within enterprise

-For example, the fourth Security Model defined by the enterprise whose enterpriseID is 1 would be 260.
+For example, the fourth Security Model defined by the enterprise whose enterpriseID is 1 would be 259.

-This scheme for allocation of securityModel values allows for a maximum of 255 standards-based Security Models, and for a maximum of 255 Security Models per enterprise.
+This scheme for allocation of securityModel values allows for a maximum of 255 standards-based Security Models, and for a maximum of 256 Security Models per enterprise.

 It is believed that the assignment of new securityModel values will be rare in practice because the larger the number of simultaneously utilized Security Models, the larger the chance that interoperability will suffer.
 Consequently, it is believed that such a range will be sufficient.
-In the unlikely event that the standards committee finds this number to be insufficient over time, an enterprise number can be allocated to obtain an additional 255 possible values.
+In the unlikely event that the standards committee finds this number to be insufficient over time, an enterprise number can be allocated to obtain an additional 256 possible values.